elenderg/PAL-1000/instruções de compilação.md

 `If the field's reference flag is not set, repeat.`

-`If the field's type cannot be reduced to "_pointer", abort with "Exactly what do you mean by '(reference)' here on this '" then the field's name then "'?_" and the field's locus; exit.`
+`If the field's type cannot be reduced to "pointer", abort with "Exactly what do you mean by '(reference)' here on this '" then the field's name then "'?" and the field's locus; exit.`

 `Repeat.`

 `Eliminate duplicate nicknames from the type's fields.`

-`If the type cannot be reduced to "_thing record", exit.`
+`If the type cannot be reduced to "thing record", exit.`

 `If the type's fields' count is greater than 2, exit.`